Which one is which?

 Teller began performing as The Othmar Schoeck Memorial Society for the Preservation of Unusual and Disgusting Music with his virtual magician friend Weir Chrisemer.
 Teller met Penn Jillette in 1974.
 They formed the Asparagus Valley Cultural Society with Chrisemer, performing at the Minnesota Renaissance Festival and later in San Francisco.

 In 1981, Jillette and Teller began performing exclusively as Penn & Teller, a partnership that has lasted to this day.
 Penn and Teller were honored with a star on the Hollywood Walk of Fame in the category of live performance on April 5, 2013.
-Their star, the 2,494th to be awarded, is located near the Harry Houdini star.
-In addition, the Magic Castle recognized them the next day with the Magicians of The Year award.
+Their star, the 2,494th to be awarded, is located near the Harry Houdini star .
+The Magic Castle recognized them the next day with the Magicians of The Year award.

 Teller is a magician, illusionist, writer, actor, painter, and film director from the United States.
 Along with Penn Jillette, he is half of the comedy magic duo Penn & Teller.
 During a performance, Teller does not speak.